Vivid-VR: Distilling Concepts from Text-to-Video Diffusion Transformer for Photorealistic Video Restoration: Method

 \textbf{Control Feature Preprocessing.} In parallel with text tokens generation, we preprocess the LQ input video to generate corresponding visual tokens for DiT and ControlNet.
 The preprocessing pipeline begins by encoding LQ video through the VAE encoder, producing the latent representation that contains both content information and degradation artifacts.
 Since these degradation artifacts may negatively impact generation quality, we propose a lightweight \textit{Control Feature Projector} to eliminate them.
 The proposed projector consists of three cascaded spatiotemporal residual blocks that effectively filter the degraded features, outputting a cleaner latent representation.
 The video latent is then patchified and noise injected to form the visual tokens for subsequent processing.

 \textbf{ControlNet Pipeline.} Given the text tokens, the visual tokens and the timestep embedding, DiT and ControlNet both perform $T$ denoising steps.
-DiT comprises $N$ DiT blocks, while ControlNet contains $N/6$ blocks initialized from DiT's first $N/6$ ones.
+DiT comprises $N$ DiT blocks, while ControlNet contains $N/7$ blocks initialized from DiT's first $N/7$ ones.
 During denoising process, ControlNet's visual tokens are integrated into DiT through $N$ proposed \textit{Dual-branch Connectors}.
 For the $i^{th}$ connector, the fusion process of the control visual tokens is:

-where $x^{i}$ denotes the visual tokens from the $i^{th}$ DiT block; $c^{\lfloor i/6 \rfloor}$ represents the corresponding ControlNet block visual tokens aligned with the $i^{th}$ DiT block; $MLP(\cdot)$ and $CA(\cdot)$ are the MLP layer and cross attention module respectively; $\hat{x}^{i}$ is the fused visual tokens.
-After $T$ denoising steps, the visual tokens are unpatchified and fed into the VAE decoder to generate the final high-quality video output.
+where $f^{i}$ denotes the visual tokens from the $i^{th}$ DiT block; $c^{\lfloor i/7 \rfloor}$ represents the corresponding ControlNet block visual tokens aligned with the $i^{th}$ DiT block; $MLP(\cdot)$ and $CA(\cdot)$ are the MLP layer and cross attention module respectively; $\hat{f}^{i}$ is the fused visual tokens.
+After $T$ denoising steps, the visual tokens are unpatchified and fed into the VAE decoder to generate the final high-quality (HQ) outputs.